Siponek/Flutter-on-Xanax/report/zinkowicz-szymon-todo-report.md

 - Utilized for state management to efficiently handle the state of UI components and ensure a clean, maintainable codebase.

 ### Firestore Integration
+- Flutterfire library allows for seamless integration with Firestore, enabling efficient data storage and retrieval.
 - Serves as the database to store notes, user information, and other relevant data securely and efficiently.

 ### UI Components